-This course provides students with the background in nomenclature of organic chemistry, stereochemistry, the preparation and reactions of aliphatic and aromatic compounds.
+This course is the first in a two-semester sequence in organic chemistry.
+It provides students with a background in nomenclature of organic compounds, stereochemistry, preparation and reactions of aliphatic and aromatic compounds.
 Students also practice the preparation and handling of organic compounds in the laboratory.
-This is the first course in a two semester sequence.